debodoyle/youtube-homepage/README.md

-For this project I will be building a very simiple clone of youtube.
+For this project I will be building a very simple clone of youtube.